Muthu (film): Release

 Muthu was released on 23 October 1995, during the Diwali holiday frame, and began screening during the openings of Kuruthipunal and Chandralekha.
 In Madras, the film was distributed by Sivasakthi Pandian through Sivasakthi Movie Makers, and in Coimbatore by Tirupur Subramaniam.
 Though Ravikumar initially feared the film would fail since screenings were declining during the third week of its run at Udhayam Theatre, Rajinikanth was confident it would succeed; it ultimately ran there for over 88 days at full capacity and became a silver jubilee hit.
+According to an estimate by Sunita Raghu of The New Indian Express, the film grossed ₹13 crore in India.
 The film was dubbed into Telugu under the same title and Rajinikanth's voice was dubbed by Mano.
 It was also dubbed in Hindi as Muthu Maharaja.

 Reception

-Writing for INDOlink, Anand Kannan rated the film 3.5 out of 4 stars, saying, "What makes the movie charming is the clean, [simple-hearted] humour, and of course the unfailing Rajnikanth formula – dances, punch lines, fights, comedy, and restrained doses of preaching.
-And add some political undercurrent in the dialogue/lyrics, you have a jubilee film".
-He praised the performances of the main cast, especially Rajinikanth, but felt he was not convincing when playing Muthu's father.
-He also did not like how Senthil and Vadivelu were underutilised.
 Ananda Vikatan gave the film a rating of 42 out of 100, wrote that the film was consistent and described it as an engaging masala entertainer.
-They also praised the song sequences for their vibrancy.
+The critic also praised the song sequences for their vibrancy.
 R. P. R. of Kalki felt the film was not as fast-paced as most Rajinikanth films, unsure whether this was the editor's fault or the writer's.
 He said the film put more emphasis on the songs than the dialogues.
-Reviewing the Telugu dub of the film, Bhargav Shastry of Fullhyd.com wrote, "The lingual divide should not be a problem to have a try at this entertainer.
-The dubbing is a bit patchy.
-Rehman scores on the music front.
-People unaware of Rajnikanth's popularity can go and check out on what makes this star is an icon."
+D. S. Ramanujam of The Hindu gave a mixed review, comparing it unfavourably to Thenmavin Kombath and criticising the "wishy-washy" screenplay, but appreciated the flashbacks focusing on Muthu's father and the cinematography.
+MM of The Indian Express wrote that Muthu had an "insipid" screenplay, criticised Rajinikanth's performance and the music, also feeling the film "mauled" the story of Thenmavin Kombath beyond recognition.